NodeBB/docs/src/docs/configuring/config.md

 * `session_store` This is an object similar to the `redis`, `mongo` or `postgress` block.
 It defines a database to use for sessions.
 For example by setting this to a different redis instance you can separate your data and sessions into two different redis instances.
     * `name` (Name of database to use `redis`, `mongo` or `postgres`
     * other settings are identical to the database block for the datastore.

+* `logFile` (Default: `logs/output.log`) Specifies the path, relative to the NodeBB root install, that the log file will be stored.
+If this doesn't exist it will be created.
+Log files will be rotated to the same directory when the current log file gets above 1 Megabyte, to a maximum of 3 archived.